01Fable 5

 agenticdeep reasoningcoding

-My daily driver.
+My default OpenAI model.
 Best at long-running agentic coding tasks.
 Slower and more deliberate.
 Thinks before it acts, takes time to understand the codebase.
 Doesn't default to action like Opus.
 The model you want for complex backend work.

 Best for complex, multi-step coding tasks